Takayasu Akira: Later career

 Soon after the banzuke was released for the July 2022 tournament, Takayasu and a junior stablemate tested positive for COVID-19.
 Takayasu, and the entire Tagonoura stable, were withdrawn from the tournament a few days later after another junior wrestler tested positive.
 It was the second time in 2022 that Takayasu has had to sit out of a tournament due to COVID rules.
 Returning in September, Takayasu was runner-up to Tamawashi with an 11–4 record, having failed to beat Tamawashi on the final day to force a playoff.
 Takayasu received his sixth career Fighting Spirit Prize for this performance.

 Takayasu entered the final day of the November 2022 Tournament with a chance to win his first Emperor's Cup outright but was defeated by maegashira Abi, setting up a three-way playoff between himself, Abi and ōzeki Takakeishō.
 Takayasu drew Abi in the first playoff match, but lost after his head slammed hard into Abi's chest on the tachi-ai.
 He appeared stunned, and needed assistance to stand up from the ring.
 Abi would eventually win the playoff, resulting in Takayasu's third runner-up performance of the year.
 Takayasu received his fourth Shukun-shō (Outstanding Performance prize) for his efforts.

 Takayasu was promoted to sekiwake for the January 2023 tournament, but withdrew after suffering 4 defeats in his first 5 matches.
 It was later reported that Takayasu pulled out due to a shinbone contusion.
-This lead to his demotion to maegashira 7 for the March tournament.
+This led to his demotion to maegashira 7 for the March tournament.
+During the May tournament of the same year, Takayasu withdrew from the first day because of an injury to the back of his right thigh sustained during a morning training session.
+Although the medical certificate indicated that Takayasu would need three weeks to recover, he expressed his desire to try to return to competition later in the basho.